Postural Orthostatic Tachycardia Syndrome (POTS)

 Small Fiber Neuropathy

-Also, an estimated 50% of POTS patients have small fiber neuropathy, which is essentially damage to smaller nerves responsible for thermal and pain senses (in addition to some other autonomic functions).
-This can result in strange feelings of pins and needles, shocks, tingling or numbness usually in the feet, legs and hands.
+Also, many POTS patients have small fiber neuropathy affecting sudomotor nerve function, thereby affecting some autonomic functions.1 Some patients are further affected by small fiber neuropathy of sensory nerves responsible for thermal and pain senses, which can result in strange feelings of pins and needles, shocks, tingling or numbness usually in the feet, legs and hands.
 Or sensations can be more extreme, feeling like cold-like or burning pain.
 Something as simple as bedsheets can feel excruciating.

 POTS, MCAS & EDS- A common triad

-The medical community is finding that POTS, MCAS (mast cell activation syndrome), and EDS (Ehler’s Danlos syndrome) are often found together as a triad in patients.
-Again, the reason is unknown, but these three syndromes are probably related in someway, likely sharing a common pathogensis of some kind.
+The medical community is finding that POTS, MCAS (mast cell activation syndrome), and EDS (Ehler’s Danlos syndrome) are often found together as a triad in patients.2 Again, the reason is unknown, but these three syndromes are probably inter-related in some way, there may be some common pathogenesis of some kind.
 If so, this may explain why many POTS patients are benefiting from mast cell targeting drugs even when they don’t present with obvious mast cell activation symptoms or aren’t testing positive for a mast cell disorder.
 EDS is a connective tissue disorder primarily marked by excessive laxity and flexibility of skin and joints.
 Even if a patient doesn’t meet the criteria for “full-blown” EDS, they quite often do have some joint hypermobility such as finger or elbow joints that hyper-extend.

 These common triggers can make symptoms much worse.